fortyoneplustwo/timestamp/README.md

   - No use of third party libraries - only vanilla CSS.

 ## Audio recording
-The application makes use of the [MediaStream Recording API](https://developer.mozilla.org/en-US/docs/Web/API/MediaStream_Recording_API) equiped within the browser.
-Because the API does not track the duration of recorded audio, the following algorithm was implemented to compute a note's timestamp:
+The application makes use of the [MediaStream Recording API](https://developer.mozilla.org/en-US/docs/Web/API/MediaStream_Recording_API) native to the browser.
+The API does not track the duration of recorded audio, so the following algorithm was implemented to compute a note's timestamp.

+## Algorithm
   - Keep track of the date when the audio recorder was last active (started/resumed) & inactive (paused/stopped).
   - Compute the audio duration each time the recorder becomes inactive.
   - Mark the date when the user starts writing a note in the editor.